nickp60/riboSeed/README.md

 ## Installation
-riboSeed is on Pypi, so you can install with pip or within a virtualenv (probably recommended):
+riboSeed is on Pypi, so you can install with pip or within a virtualenv (recommended):

 `pip3.5 install riboSeed`